 SEND (Special Educational Needs and Disabilities)

 East Harling Primary School and Nursery is an inclusive setting, where staff are passionate about providing an education that meets the needs of all children.
 We pride ourselves on our nurturing ethos and have high aspirations for all children, regardless of ability.
 We promote a positive, growth mindset and our children understand that effort and hard work pays off, no matter where your starting point is.
-To learn more about this, take a little time to look at this external site for parents.
+To learn more about promoting a growth mindset, take a little time to look at this external site for parents.

 What are Special Educational Needs and Disabilities?

-Special Educational Needs and disabilities, or SEND, is a term that is used to describe pupils who have needs that require support additional to, or different from the high quality classroom teaching on offer.
+Special Educational Needs and disabilities, or SEND, is a term that is used to describe pupils who have needs that require support that is additional to, or different from the high quality classroom teaching on offer.
 The new SEND Code of Practice categorises these needs into four areas:

 - Communication and interaction;